dufferprog/verbexx/README.md

 # verbexx
-verbexx is a toy verb-oriented scripting language.
-There are no control or definition statements, and there is no distinction between operators and functions.
+verbexx is a simple verb-oriented scripting language.
+There are no control or definition statements, and there is no distinction between operators and functions -- both are termed "verbs".
 Verbs do almost everything in verbexx.
 The only non-comment syntax elements are expression and code blocks, consisting of verbs and their parameters, along with parenthesis, semicolons, braces, and other punctuation.

 ## Main verbexx features

 * No distinction between functions and operators -- these are both considered verbs.
 Verbs can have positional and/or keyword parameters on the right and/or left sides.
 Verbs can be defined with either lexical scoping (the default), dynamic scoping, no scoping (only local variables and global variables are visible), or same scoping (verb runs in same stack frame as the caller -- this is needed when creating user-defined verbs that function as control statements).

 * No control or definition statements -- almost everything is done with verbs.
-Most things are first class, including types (primitive for now, and not hooked in yet), functions, and chuncks of code (enclosed in braces).
+Most things are first class, including types (primitive for now, and not hooked in yet), functions, and blocks or chunks of code (enclosed in braces).
 Passing around chunks of code allows verbs to act like control statements.

-* Extremely simple syntax -- so simple, in fact, that sigils are needed in front of identifiers when these are to be parsed as verbs ("@" leading sigil) or keyword names (":" trailing sigil).
+* Extremely simple syntax -- so simple, in fact, that sigils are needed in front of identifiers when these are to be parsed as verbs ("@" leading sigil), keyword names (":" trailing sigil), or labels (":" leading sigil).
 Similarly, if something that looks like an operator ("+", "-", etc.) needs to be passed to another verb as a parameter, a leading "$" sigil is needed.

 * No automatic tail calls -- these must be coded manually, using the @XCTL verb